cyverse/atmosphere-v2-apiary-docs/src/instances.md

-# Group Instances
+# Group Instances -done-
-Instances are virtual machines that users have created from an image (application).
+Instances are virtual machines that users have created from an image.
 When a user creates an instance it immediately starts deducting AU's from their account.

 ## Instance [/instances/{id}]